Skip to content

 Text block to be displayed to the left of the input field.
 Markdown and LaTeX are allowed following the usual syntax.

-Enables a handwriting canvas in the browser, which allows a student can use to draw their expression, rather than type using Sympy's syntax.
+Enables a handwriting canvas in the browser, which allows a student to draw their expression, rather than type using Sympy's syntax.

 Allows a student to upload their expression as an image, as an alternative to handwriting if the student isn't using a phone or tablet.